pdefusco/JupyterDash_CML/README.md

 A CML Workspace or CDSW Cluster with a Python 3.7+ Compatible Runtime or Engine.

-* No code changes are required.
+* No code changes required.
 * No CML Project Environment Variables need to be set.
 * There is no requirement to load data into cloud storage.
 * Python dependencies are installed in the first cell in notebook "1_jupyterdash_interactive.ipynb".